The trailer for Bridgerton Season 2 is here (and it has everything we loved about the first season)

 And, of course, Kate soon finds herself falling for “the most wicked rogue of them all” according to Quinn and naturally, Anthony too cannot keep Kate out of his “erotic” thoughts (so the sex scenes are going nowhere!).
 It’s all very Bridgerton, indeed.

 Netflix has officially confirmed that Sex Education’s Simone Ashley will star opposite Jonathan Bailey in the next series of Bridgerton.
-Ashley’s character in the book was originally called Kate Sheffield, but in line with Shonda Rhime’s inclusive casting (they dislike the term “colourblind casting” as the diversity was an explicit choice), a number of the roles have been reimagined to fit Bridgerton’s multi-racial high society in 1880s Regency London.
+Ashley’s character in the book was originally called Kate Sheffield she is named Kate Sharma.
+In line with Shonda Rhime’s inclusive casting (they dislike the term “colourblind casting” as the diversity was an explicit choice), a number of the roles have been reimagined to fit Bridgerton’s multi-racial high society in 1880s Regency London.

 Jonathan Bailey on Anthony

 “I think with Anthony, you just want him to be all right,” Bailey told E!
 News of his character.
 “You want him to learn how to love himself and hopefully to make some mistakes without those mistakes causing serious hurt to the people that he loves.
 I want to see him on the dance floor.
 I want to see him smile a little bit more.
 I want to see those mutton chops back.
 There’s so much scope for him.”

 “I think the brilliant thing about a period drama is that the society is so rigid and the expectations on this family are so extreme that you always want to play conflict, and with Anthony, there’s just so much conflict with everything he’s doing,” he continued.
 “He means so well and he’s got such a good heart and he loves his family and once I fell in love with him and realised that he meant well, that means that you can really push the boundaries as to how unfair and toxic he can be to his lovers and to his sisters and to his mother.”